elgrove/zumm/notes.md

 List all other users
 Sorted by other user's distance from the user
-Add distance from the user to the returned payload Exclude users already swiped on
+Add distance from the user to the returned payload Authenticate with token
+EXTEND: Exclude users already swiped on
-Add a filter on age and gender
+EXTEND: Add a filter on age and gender
-Authenticate with token
+BONUS: attractiveness model

 POST /swipe
 Payload of their user id and yes/no verdict